 Considering making an application to study Medicine at a UK university is not a decision which should be taken lightly.
+For more detailed information, download our free guide below.
 The competition for places is stiff and the course itself requires both commitment and resilience as it is full on and challenging.
 Only the best gain entry and subsequently complete the course.
 If medicine is definitely the vocational career for you, it is important to make the strongest application possible and prepare well for the interview.
 Here are just a few pointers to help plan a good application during your sixth form years.

 Firstly make sure you are totally dedicated to a career as a doctor.
 You must have a passion for medicine, excellent communication skills, sensitivity, compassion and cultural awareness, determination in the face of challenge, manual dexterity and heaps of common sense.

 Plan work experience.
 Waiting lists for these opportunities at hospitals can be long so apply early and think creatively about other opportunities to learn relevant skills.
 For example, gain caring experience through charity or hospice work, St John’s Ambulance or Red Cross or contacting your local GP or small hospital are all relevant.
 Apply yourself with enthusiasm and commitment to any relevant opportunity and don’t be afraid to tap into personal contacts.

 Think how you will demonstrate you have resilience, commitment and determination in the face of challenge and long working hours.
 Might be through D of E award or trekking in the Amazon, but being able to highlight relevant personality traits and skills is more important than what you actually did.

 Consider when during the 1 July to 4 Oct window you will take the UCAT (formally UKCAT) and/or BMAT tests.
 Depends on which universities you are applying to and your order of preference as to which you take, when you take them and how you prepare.
 There are heaps of online resources to support your preparation, once you have decided.